Maluuba/nlg-eval/README.md

     from nlgeval import compute_individual_metrics
     metrics_dict = compute_individual_metrics(references, hypothesis)

-where `references` is a list of ground truth reference text strings, `hypothesis` is the hypothesis text string.
+where `references` is a list of ground truth reference text strings and `hypothesis` is the hypothesis text string.

 ## Reference ##